The most common early Hypothryroidism symptoms are: Mental and physical fatigue, weakness, weight gain, and depression.

 Factors suspected for causing hypothyroidism are: The artificial sweetener aspartame, mercury pollution, dental fillings containing mercury, fluoride and heavy metal pollution.

-The author of The Hypothyroidism Revolution Tom Brimeyer has created a video where he explains his own journey and how it empowered him to a healthier and happy lifestyles.
+The author of The Hypothyroidism Revolution Tom Brimeyer has created a video where he explains his own journey and how it empowered him to a healthier and happy lifestyles coping with the Symptoms and Complications of Hypothyroidism.
 It’s defiantly worth watching

 Click here to watch Tom’s video and start your journey to a healthier and more proactive life, free from the constraints of Hypothyroidism